SamFregly/Aware/README.md

-# Aware Predictive Analytics was my senior project at Hofstra University.
+# Aware Predictive Analytics

+This was my senior project at Hofstra University.
 It was built to run on Centos 6/7.
 The necessary python libraries are only available for Centos 7 and at the start of this project the search algorithm TIPS was only useable on Centos 6.

 The scripts are complete but will currently only work on the hadoop cluster I had at hofstra.
 I have not yet had the chance to modify them to work on any system.
 All the file paths that I used while on Hofstra's Big Data Lab are still there.
 Some of my draft scripts are still currently in there as well.